imarc/mill4-wp-starter-theme/README.md

 Mill 4 includes a basic system for creating custom admin pages.

 To create an admin page, create a new class for it in the `app/AdminPages` directory.
-Your class should extend the `AdminPage` class provided by the theme, and use the `RegistersAdminPage` attribute.
+Your class should extend the `AdminPage` class provided by Millyard, and use the `RegistersAdminPage` attribute.

 There are quite a few properties that you can set on the class to customize the page's location, appearance and behavior.
 For example: